Kwpolska/trashman/docs/CONTRIBUTING.rst

 GitHub Issues are the best way to report an issue.
 If you do not have an account there, get one or mail me.

+When pasting console sessions, please paste them fully, *prompt-to-prompt*, to see all the messages and your input.
+Trim only stuff that you are 1000% sure that is not related to the project in question.

 Code contributions
 ==================